theoFromArdeche/cellular-automaton/README.md

 ## Disclaimer

-This project is a school project that was completed with a classmate.
-However, the topic was open-ended regarding automata, and my work far exceeds what was expected of me.
-This is why this repository contains only my work and not my colleague’s work, which I do not claim as my own, and I consider this project as a personal project rather than a school project.
+This project began as a school assignment completed with a classmate.
+However, the topic was open-ended regarding automata, and my contributions go well beyond what was required.
+For this reason, this repository contains only my own work and does not include my colleague’s contributions (since commit e1914c8), which I do not claim as my own.
+I consider this a personal project rather than a school project.